GNS-Science/nzshm-oq-engine/openquake/hazardlib/scalerel/README.md

 Now, that's a hack.
 But, I believe that there is nothing illegal about it.

-Some examples of source (xml) files for the distrbuted seismicity models can be found at: https://github.com/GNS-Science/nz-oq-distrseis/tree/main/haz-testdrive/sources
+Some examples of source (xml) files for the distributed seismicity models can be found at: https://github.com/GNS-Science/nz-oq-distrseis/tree/main/haz-testdrive/sources